4 bore: Golden Age and later usage

 This caliber was used heavily by the European hunters, notably so the British and Dutch Boers, in tropical climates of Africa and India.
 A single barreled smoothbore percussion cap musket of between four and six gauge called a "roah" was the standard weapon among Boer hunters, until the common acceptance of breechloading rifles among their ranks in the 1870s.
 Many of the earliest British hunters adopted this practice from the Boers, with Selous being the best known among them.

 Meant to be used with black powder due to its size, it was unpopular due to the problem of thick smoke and a powerful recoil.
 Notable hunters that used the rifles included Sir Samuel White Baker and Frederick Selous, who used it consistently in his career as an ivory hunter of African elephants between 1874 and 1876 until the advent of the lighter, more accurate and less cumbersome Nitro Express calibers and cordite propellant.
 In the mid-1870s, Selous favoured a four bore black powder muzzleloader for killing elephant, a 13 lb short barreled musket firing a quarter pound bullet with as much as 20 drams (540 grains) of black powder.
 He could wield it even from horseback.
 Between 1874 and 1876, he slew seventy-eight elephants with that gun, but eventually there was a double loading incident together with other recoil problems.
 He finally gave it up, due to it "upsetting my nerve".

 Although a weapon of immense power, the four bore was far less effective than its Nitro Express successors because of the low penetration of its projectiles and its immense recoil.
-The huge lead slugs fired by the gun were sometimes capable of stunning a charging African elephant to stop it on its tracks, or turn its charge (causing it to change direction to avoid the hunter) but it was generally unable to kill the creature outright with a frontal brain shot.
-Chest and broadside shots were effective killers, as was the side shot on brain where the skull is thinner on elephant, however once again this did not help for instantly stopping an enraged elephant charging the hunter.
+The huge lead slugs fired by the gun were generally capable of stunning a charging African elephant to stop it on its tracks, or turn its charge (causing it to change direction to avoid the hunter) but it was generally unable to kill the creature outright with a frontal brain shot.
+Chest and broadside shots were effective killers, as was the side shot on brain where the skull is thinner on elephant, however once again this did not help in instantly stopping an enraged elephant thats charging the hunter.
 On the other dangerous game species such as the Indian elephant, buffalo species and Rhino it was considered an excellent killer.

 Henry Morton Stanley carried a 4 bore Farquhson single-shot rifle on his expedition to find David Livingstone.

 Modern times

 The "4 bore rifle" caliber's technical data was reissued by C.I.P in 1993.
 The latest revision of the homologation papers were released by May 15, 2002.

-This standard and its variations are reflected in obsolete 4 gauge shotgun cartridges and their repurposing as modern 1-inch bore flare cartridges.
+This standard and its variations are reflected in obsolete 4 gauge shotgun cartridges and their repurposing as modern 1-inch (25.4 mm) bore flare cartridges.

-Modern Russian KS-23 shotgun is roughly 4 gauge by these standards (though closer to 6 bore by American standards).